visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

    # In this case it is called "output.root"
    OpenDatabase("output.root")

-Once the query has been run, to visualize each constituent part of it, follow these steps in Python:
+Once the query has been run, to visualize each constituent part of the output, follow these steps in Python:

 Visualizing the Basic Mesh Output
 +++++++++++++++++++++++++++++++++